 Theme: Why Does Every Drop Count?

 Water is essential for life.
 You need water for everything from brushing your teeth, growing the food you eat, and making the things you use everyday.
 Why is water important to you and why does every drop count?

-2016 Imagine a Day without Water Art Contest Winner
+The winners for the 2017 Imagine a Day without Water Art Contest are:

 City of Charlottesville Receives the 2017 WaterSense Partner of the Year Award

 The City of Charlottesville received one of 20 WaterSense awards at the WaterSmart Innovations Conference for helping Americans to save water, energy, and money.
 The City of Charlottesville’s Water Conservation program was honored as a 2017 WaterSense Partner of the Year Award winner for several key programs and community engagement including:

 - The Imagine a Day without Water campaign and student art contest with 445 youth entries from the City and County showing what a day without water means to them.